xiaoyujes/ECS-111-Emotion-Detection/README.md

 Task Plan:
 - Week 7:
   - resizing + normalizing (sadia)
-  - conversion of file types to 1 type + division of testing and training data (jes),
+  - conversion of file types to 1 type + division of testing and training data (jes)
-  - data encoding for the emotions + figure out algorithm to use (research & share with group on findings/algorithms to go for) (chuck),
+  - data encoding for the emotions + figure out algorithm to use (research & share with group on findings/algorithms to go for) (chuck)
   - extra:
-  - technically everyone can do research on the algorithm :)),
+    - technically everyone can do research on the algorithm :))
-  - if tasks are done early and we have an algorithm in mind, we can start building our algorithm!,
+    - if tasks are done early and we have an algorithm in mind, we can start building our algorithm!

 - Week 8 + Onwards:
   - building algorithm and testing (hopefully have complete by end of the week),